stuti2/CPP_Practice/Bit_Manipulation/ReadMe.md

 This section conatins the following programs:

 - Find two uniques in array
-- Chcek if given number has alternate bits
+- Check if given number has alternate bits
 - Convert binary to hexadecimal
 - Print different characters in 2 strings
 - Find complement of a number